qkzk/fm/development.md

 ## TODO

-- [ ] !command should print to stdout and be visible when leaving fm
 - [ ] config loading : https://www.reddit.com/r/rust/comments/17v65j8/implement_configuration_files_without_reading_the/
 - [ ] Only store one Selectable thing in status
 - [ ] use `Rc<str>` instead of string to avoid copying